IanWark/Wholesome-Game-Jam-2020/README.md

 Move: Mouse

-Drop Candy: Left Mouse Button or Ctrl
+Drop Candy: Left Mouse Button or Space

-Switch Candy Type: 1/2/3/4 or A/D or Scroll Wheel
+Switch Candy Type: 1/2/3/4 or A/D or left/right arrows or Scroll Wheel